Implicit differentiation for fast hyperparameter selection in non-smooth convex learning: Conclusion

 \section{Conclusion}

 In this work we considered the problem of hyperparameter optimization to select the regularization parameter of linear models with non-smooth objective.
 Casting this problem as a bilevel optimization problem, we proposed to use first-order methods.
 We showed that the usual automatic differentiation techniques, implicit differentiation, \forwardandbackward, can be used to compute the hypergradient, despite the non-smoothness of the inner problem.
-Experimentally, we showed the interest of first-order techniques to solve bilevel optimization on a wide range of estimators ($\ell_1$ penalized methods, SVM, etc.) and datasets.
+Experimentally, we showed the interest of first-order techniques to solve bilevel optimization on a wide range of estimators ($\ell_1$ penalized methods, SVM, etc.) and data sets.
 The presented techniques could also be extended to more general bilevel optimization problems, in particular implicit differentiation could be well suited for meta-learning problems, with a potentially large number of hyperparameters.
+Another important future direction would be to extend the work on stochastic hypergradients \citep{Grazzi_Pontil_Salzo2021} in the non-smooth case.